Mahsa-Goodarzi/Statistics-for-Data-Science-with-Python-IBM-Course-Coursera-/README.md

 # Statistics for Data Science with Python (IBM)

-This repository contains my coursework and the final capstone project for the **"Statistics for Data Science with Python"** course, part of the IBM Data Science Professional Certificate on Coursera.
+This repository contains the coursework and final capstone project for the **"Statistics for Data Science with Python"** course, offered by IBM on Coursera.

-The notebooks demonstrate how to apply statistical methods to business problems using Python, moving from data visualization to complex hypothesis testing and regression modeling.
+The notebooks are organized into **7 Modules**, guiding you through the process of loading data, performing exploratory data analysis (EDA), visualizing distributions, and conducting rigorous statistical tests to derive business insights.

 ## Technologies & Libraries